 This year, you can rejoice knowing that not only will Halloween Horror Nights be returning this year, but it will pick up right where it left off.

-Last year was to be the event’s 30th anniversary and it will be celebrated this year with the return of its legendary icons, recognizable Intellectual Properties (IPs), fun scare zones and scrumptious food, drink and entertainment options.
+2020 was to be the event’s 30th anniversary and it was celebrated in 2021 with the return of its legendary icons, recognizable Intellectual Properties (IPs), fun scare zones and scrumptious food, drink and entertainment options.

 So basically, you don’t want to miss this event…

-…even if you have to DO IT ALONE!
+…even if you have to DO HHN ALONE!

 I would advise you not to read this in the dark because it could get horrifyingly good.
 Before we dive in, here is what I will be breaking down for you today.